Operator-norm resolvent asymptotic analysis of continuous media with high-contrast inclusions: Abstract

 \section{Abstract}

-Using a generalisation of the classical notion of Dirichlet-to-Neumann map and the related formulae for the resolvents of boundary-value problems, we analyse the asymptotic behaviour of solutions to a ``transmission problem" for a high-contrast inclusion in a continuous medium, for which we prove the operator-norm resolvent convergence to a limit problem of ``electrostatic" type for functions that are constant on the inclusion.
+Using a generalisation of the classical notion of the Weyl $m$-function and the related formulae for the resolvents of boundary-value problems, we analyse the asymptotic behaviour of solutions to a ``transmission problem" for a high-contrast inclusion in a continuous medium, for which we prove the operator-norm resolvent convergence to a limit problem of ``electrostatic" type.
 In particular, our results imply the convergence of the spectra of high-contrast problems to the spectrum of the limit operator, with order-sharp convergence estimates.
+The approach developed in the paper is of a general nature and can thus be successfully applied in the study of other problems of the same type.